Scoring Guide

 Matchup & Context

 24 ptsThe opposing pitcher’s recent form matters most here.
-Sprint speed captures infield hit potential.
+Sprint speed uses raw points (it’s a physical trait, not sample-size dependent) with a ground ball rate multiplier — fast runners who hit grounders benefit more.
 BvP uses historical head-to-head data (requires 5+ at-bats).
 Hitter-friendly parks like Coors Field provide a small boost.

 BvP Redistribution

 When the batter has fewer than 5 career at-bats against today’s pitcher, the BvP data is unreliable.
-Its 4 points get redistributed to K rate, contact rate, pitcher form, line drive rate, and L15 BA — factors with more stable data.
+Its 4 points are zeroed out and 1 point each is added to K rate, contact rate, pitcher form, line drive rate, and L15 BA — factors with more stable data.
+This adds 5 points to the pool (net +1), so the total possible score is 101 when BvP is insufficient.

 Modifiers That Adjust the Score